 What really matters is what your awareness is doing right now.
 How is your consciousness appearing or shifting in this moment?
 Are you realizing more of your experience and Essence right now?
 Or are you contracting and limiting your awareness with thoughts and identification?
 Is any shifting happening from reading these words?

 Enlightenment or awakening is a profound mystery, and the best definition may be found in the actual experience of your own shifts in consciousness.
 Just as it's more nourishing to eat an apple than read about one, so it can be more rewarding to explore the movements of your own awareness than to try to understand these things mentally.
 While definitions of such things can be helpful, it can also be beneficial to not have too many concepts, which could interfere with your actual experience.
 It's a good thing that language isn't so fixed or defined when it comes to spiritual unfoldment.
 Maybe the best definition of enlightenment is no definition.
 Then there is only what is found in your own direct experience of awareness.

 About Nirmala: Advaita spiritual teacher, Nirmala has been offering satsang and spiritual mentoring in the U.S. and internationally since 1998.
 Nirmala offers a unique vision and a gentle, compassionate approach, which adds to the rich tradition of inquiry into our true nature.
 He is the author of several books, including Nothing Personal: Seeing Beyond the Illusion of a Separate Self and Living from the Heart.
 In his books and mentoring sessions, Nirmala points to the wisdom within each of us, and fosters the individual’s own potential for spiritual awakening and enlightenment.
-Free ebook downloads of several of Nirmala’s books are available here.
+A FREE ebook download is available here.